-If a young person you know tells you they think they may have been approached by an adult online who tried to force them to share sexual images or take part in sexual activity – or just someone who made them feel uncomfortable – here’s what you can do to help them:
+If a young person you know tells you they think they’ve been approached by an adult online who tried to force them to share sexual images, take part in sexual activity, or just made them feel uncomfortable in a way they can't quite explain:

 - Listen to what they say, allowing them time to explain in their own words what’s happened.

 - Reassure them that they can say anything to you.
 Encourage them to write it down, or even text you, if they find it hard to say it out loud.

 If you’re concerned they may have been a victim of abuse or are being groomed online, contact CEOP using the ‘Report Abuse’ button here.

 Let them know it’s not their fault, that they have done nothing wrong, and that nobody will think any the worse of them for what’s happened.

 - Read our full article on what to do if you discover your child has been sexually abused.
 This covers offline abuse, as well as abuse online.

 If you think your child has been the victim of inappropriate contact online, talk to CEOP immediately.